Kunstmaan/KunstmaanBundlesStandardEdition/README.md

 Welcome to the Kunstmaan Bundles Standard Edition - a fully-functional CMS (content management system) based on Symfony2 that you can use as the skeleton for your websites.

 This document contains information on how to download, install, and start using the Kunstmaan Bundles CMS.
-For a more detailed explanation, see the [Getting Started][1] chapter of the Kunstmaan Bundles Documentation.

 1) Installing the Kunstmaan Bundles Standard Edition
 ----------------------------------------------------